Filamentary Hierarchies and Superbubbles I: Characterizing filament properties across a simulated spiral galaxy: Data Methods

-In brief, this simulation contains magnetic fields, supernova feedback and star particles to model the evolution of structure formation in the Milky Way.
-Furthermore, although we perform high resolution zoom-ins on areas of the galactic disk in the aforementioned work, in this paper we work with the full galaxy smoothed to a resolution of $\sim$5.2 pc from an earlier snapshot of the galaxy at 283.7 Myr.
-This particular snapshot is chosen because it just precedes the time at which 3kpc zoom-ins in \citet{ZhaoPudritz2024} are initiated, allowing us to have pc-scale resolution across the whole of the Galactic disk.
-It has also been identified as the first star formation epoch containing massive stars that takes place after the galactic disk has settled into a steady state at a star formation rate that matches the Milky Way observations.
-A more detailed discussion of this may be found in \citet{ZhaoPudritz2024}.
 The spatial resolution is chosen so that molecular clouds can be well resolved and so as to prevent any oversampling during smoothing of the outer edges of the disk where the AMR may have coarser grid cells.
 We project this galaxy face-on, and use FilFinder \citep{KochRosolowsky2015} in its original 2D setup to analyze the filaments in the column density projection.
 Figure \ref{fig:galaxy}, which will be discussed later, shows a column density map of this dataset.
 We use data from the full simulated galactic disk, spanning 26 kpc across.
 We neglect the very diffuse gas of the outer disk and beyond (because it does not contain any of the star-forming gas of interest), thereby allowing for faster computation and filament analysis.